(De Pere, Wisconsin, January 4, 1887 – Los Angeles, March 21, 1974).1

 Mathews remained at Scampton through January and well into February.
 William Ludwig Deetjen, another second Oxford detachment member, noted flying from Waddington, where he was stationed, to Scampton on February 19, 1918, and encountering Mathews there.13 William Thomas Clements was also at Scampton off and on during the time Mathews was there and took a couple of photos of him.

 Towards the end of February or very early in March 1918 Mathews was posted to No. 52 Squadron at Catterick in North Yorkshire.14 At Catterick he could have flown DH.6s (a training plane) as well as DH.4s and DH.9s.
-Mathews’s R.A.F. service record notes that on March 8, 1918, he “Grad C.F.S.,” i.e., he had done the necessary hours and types of flying needed to qualify him for a commission.15 The recommendation for his commission was duly forwarded by Pershing to Washington on March 18, 1918, and the approval came back in a cablegram dated March 26, 1918.16 Mathews was placed on active service on April 8, 1918.17 Probably towards the middle or end of May 1918 Mathews was posted to the No. 1 School of Aerial Fighting & Gunnery (which became the No. 1 Fighting School on May 29, 1918) located at Ayr and Turnberry on the west coast of Scotland, for advanced instruction on DH.9s.18
+Mathews’s R.A.F. service record notes that on March 8, 1918, he “Grad C.F.S.,” i.e., completed all the requirements of this stage of R.F.C. training.15 Ten days later the recommendation for his commission was forwarded by Pershing to Washington, and the approval came back in a cablegram dated March 26, 1918.16 Mathews, still at Catterick, was placed on active service on April 8, 1918.17 Probably towards the middle or end of May 1918 Mathews was posted to the No. 1 School of Aerial Fighting & Gunnery (which became the No. 1 Fighting School on May 29, 1918) located at Ayr and Turnberry on the west coast of Scotland, for advanced instruction on DH.9s.18

 Mathews’s same R.A.F. service records indicates that on June 12, 1918, he went from “1 Sch. of Fight.” to “S.E.
 Area . . . for 61st Wing.”
 A brief biography of Mathews written shortly after the Armistice indicates that he joined No. 218 Squadron R.A.F. on June 27, 1918.19 No. 218, a DH.9 squadron—also flying the odd DH.4, according to the squadron record book— was at this time part of the 61st (Naval) Wing and was stationed at Petite Synthe near Dunkirk on the Channel coast.20 Mathews was the only member of either Oxford detachment assigned to 218 and, indeed, only one of two such assigned to the 61st Wing; Walter Chalaire had joined No. 202 Squadron R.A.F., stationed at Bergues, just south of Dunkirk, on June 4, 1918.
 There were, however, many men from the Oxford detachments at Petite Synthe and nearby Capelle, where the U.S. 17th and 148th Aero Squadrons were stationed, and Sopwith Camels from these squadrons flew protection for R.A.F. bombers, likely including the DH.9s of 218, on their bombing missions along the Channel coast.21 And Mathews was one of many Americans who flew with No. 218 Squadron.
 A number of men from the U.S. Naval Reserve Flying Corps and the U.S. First Marine Aviation Force who were in line for service with the U.S. Northern Bombing Group spent time training and flying missions with No. 218 Squadron, albeit their time there was usually brief compared with Mathews’s.22